marcanalella/remida/about.md

     title: The Team
   #  subtitle: An optional subtitle of the section
     content: >-
-          We work close with luxury interior designers around London which are relaying to our professional service in order to recreate in real their projects.
+          We work closely with luxury interior designers around London who rely on our professional services in order to create their projects.
 In this way we have the opportunity to support you in creating a lovely environment that can make such a difference to the quality of your life.
   - type: cta_section
     section_id: cta
     title: Let’s Connect